triton-inference-server/tensorflow_backend/README.md

 * `TF_USE_PER_SESSION_THREADS`: Boolean value to see if per session thread is used.
 "True", "On" and "1" are accepted as true.
 * `TF_GRAPH_TAG`: Tag of the graphs to use.
 See [protobuf here](https://github.com/tensorflow/tensorflow/blob/6f72753a66d6abab8b839cc263a9f1329861f6f9/tensorflow/core/protobuf/meta_graph.proto#L56)
 * `TF_SIGNATURE_DEF`: Signature def to use.
 See [protobuf here](https://github.com/tensorflow/tensorflow/blob/6f72753a66d6abab8b839cc263a9f1329861f6f9/tensorflow/core/protobuf/meta_graph.proto#L260-L331)
+* `MAX_SESSION_SHARE_COUNT`: This parameter specifies the maximum number of [model instances](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#instance-groups) that can share a [TF session](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/public/session.h).
+The default value is 1 which means Triton will create a separate TF session for each model instance.
+If this parameter is set to the total number of instances, then Triton will create only a single TF session which will be shared by all the instances.
+Sharing TF sessions among model instances can reduce memory footprint of loading and executing the model.

 The section of model config file specifying these parameters will look like: